calliope-edu/pxt-faces/README.md

 Your micro:bit may want to run some other code while temporarily changing its expression.
 All the blocks let you either wait or return immediately, undoing the temporary change in the background.

+Your micro:bit will appear much more lifelike if it blinks occasionally.
+You can turn on blinking and even change its rate and predictability.

 ## Showing a Face
 ```sig
 faces.showFace(eyes,mouth)